Rambo (2012 film): Box office

+Critical response

 Times of India gave 3 1/2 stars.
 Bangalore Mirror rated as 3 star.
 Indiaglitz reviewed Rambo as Brilliant.
 CNN IBN live rated Rambo as complete entertainer.
 NDTV rated the movie as a good entertainer enjoyable from start to finish.
 DNA India gave a rating of 70%.
 Chitratara mentioned it as worth watching cinema.
 Chitraloka mentioned forget the logic enjoy the magic.
 Super good movies rated it as good entertainer and gave 3 1/2 stars.
 One India entertainment rated Rambo as entertaining.
 Cine loka mentioned Rambo – An Unmissable Laugh Riot.
 Indian express rated Rambo as hilarious comedy.
 Bharatstudent mentioned it as different concept, entertaining narrative, watch it.

-Box office

-Rambo took a very good opening all over Karnataka.
-Rambo completes 25 days in 40 centres all over Karnataka.
-Rambo completes 50 days in major centers all over.